skodak/lms/cache/README.md

 * There are three core loaders.
 One for each application, session and request.
 * A custom loader can be used.
 It will be provided by the definition (thus cannot be used with ad hoc definitions) and must override the appropriate core loader
 * The loader handles ttl (time to live) for stores that don't natively support ttl.
-* The application loader handles locking for stores that don't natively support locking.

 ### Store
 The store is the bridge between the cache API and a cache solution.